-Having worked at Oxford Polytechnic in the 1980s, then at the CNRS Groupe de Recherches Sociologiques at the University of Paris 10 at Nanterre, Henry was, before coming to Exeter Maitre de conférences at the Department of Geography at the University of Paris VII from 1990 to 2001, during which time he was also Director of the DESS ‘Espace et Milieux’ at that University, and later Professor of Rural Studies at the Countryside and Community Research Unit of the University of Gloucestershire
+Henry Buller came to Exeter in 2003.
+Having worked at Oxford Polytechnic in the 1980s, then at the CNRS Groupe de Recherches Sociologiques at the University of Paris 10 at Nanterre, Henry was, Maitre de conférences at the Department of Geography, University of Paris VII from 1990 to 2001, during which time he was also Director of the DESS ‘Espace et Milieux’ at that University.
+He was Professor of Rural Studies at the Countryside and Community Research Unit of the University of Gloucestershire (2001-2003).

 BA Hons (London)

 Over the last 20 years, Henry Buller held a large number of research awards from a wide variety of funding bodies including the ESRC, the French Environment Ministry, the European Union, the French CNRS and others.
 He undertook research for a number of government departments and agencies and other bodies including MAFF/DEFRA, the Countryside Agency, the National Audit Office, the Forestry Commission, the OECD, the RSPCA and a number of local government bodies in Britain and in France.

 PI on commissioned research project entitled ‘Farm Animal Welfare and Agricultural Policy Change' (2002) for the RSPCA

 Co I of the ‘Welfare Quality’ EU funded integrated research project leading a team investigating the commercialisation, marketing and retailing of animal welfare friendly food products in Europe (2004-2008)